 Rebuilt in 1981 following Rennie Mackintosh’s original plan and interior design, this tiny construction is the real pearl inside the Hunterian Art Gallery.
-Located in the West End, right in front of the University of Glasgow, this house is really the best place to see to discover the life and creations of this fellow Glaswegian and his talented wife.
+Located in the West End, across the street from the University of Glasgow, the Mackintosh House is really the best place to see to discover the life and creations of this fellow Glaswegian and his talented wife.

-One last advice: before you leave, make sure to visit the bookshop.
+One last advice: before you leave, make sure you visit the bookshop.
 You will find loads of lovely souvenirs at every price range!